WilliamGiammona/FundMe-Contract/README.md

 To deploy the Smart Contract, you'll first need to make sure your default network is correctly set.
 Go to the hardhat.config.ts file and add the network you want to deploy to ("mainnet" if you want to upload it to the ethereum mainnet) To add an additional network, you must add it in the networks object, and add the appropriate RPC URL in your .env file.

 Inside the deploy folder in the 01-deploy-funeMe.ts, the args variable contains the arguments for the FundMe contract.
-The fundMe contract's second argument is the minimum dollar amount you want the funder to send, and is set to 50 by default, but can be changed to fit your projects specific needs.
+The fundMe contract's second argument is the minimum Wi amount you want the funder to send, and is set to 50 by default, but can be changed to fit your projects specific needs.

 Finally, go to the terminal and type: